The diagnostic and statistical manual of mental disorders classifies the following entities as impulse control disorders:

 The diagnosis of impulse control disorders involves a comprehensive history taking of the person’s behavior and environment to try and identify if the person meets any of the needed diagnostic criteria.

-For a compulsive gambling disorder, a history on the tendencies, frequencies and impact of the gambling behavior must be assessed.
+For a compulsive gambling disorder, a history of the tendencies, frequencies, and impact of the gambling behavior must be assessed.
 This can be done with the help of various tools, such as:

 - Smith Oaks Gambling Screen (SOGS)